muratk5n/thirdwave/en/0119/2014/06/the-culture-code.md

 US

-For example, one of the primary tensions in the American culture is the one between freedom and prohibition.
+For example, one of the primary tensions in the American culture is the one between freedom and prohibition...

 <a name='france'/>

 France

-In France, for example, the archetype on the other side of the axis from freedom is not prohibition; it is privilege.
+In France.. the archetype on the other side of the axis from freedom is not prohibition; it is privilege.
 Throughout their history, the French have vacillated between periods when a privileged class ruled the day and periods when this class is overthrown and the nation abolishes privileges and titles.
 The most famous example occurred, of course, in 1789, though it is interesting to note that Napoleon began a new era of titles and privilege not long thereafter...
 When Disney launched Euro Disney in Paris, they learned how much privilege means to the French culture.
 Originally, the theme park had the same rules as all other Disney parks, barring pets, smoking, and the consumption of alcohol.
 The French stayed away in droves because they didn’t like such restrictions.
 Disney broke through to the French market only when they began to offer special “privilege passes” that allowed access (for a premium price) to certain parts of the park where visitors could take their pets, smoke, and drink wine.
 The idea of islands of privilege in a sea of equality was right on Code for [them].

 <a name='heritage'/>